nseah21/say-no-to-scams/README.md

 ## 👉 Theme 1 - Digital Threats
 #### 👉 Subtheme 1: Tackling Financial Frauds
 With the escalating threat of financial frauds posing a significant challenge to individuals and businesses, it have resulted in numerous financial and emotional damage caused by bank scams.
-Therefore, to combat the rising threat of bank scams and protect individuals and businesses, we are here to develop a comprehensive solution that overcomes limitations in public awareness, legal frameworks, and the adaptability of fraudsters.
+Therefore, to combat against the rising threat of bank scams and protect individuals and businesses, we are here to develop a comprehensive solution that overcomes limitations in public awareness, legal frameworks, and the adaptability of fraudsters.

 ## 🌍 About
-To combat against the rising threat of bank scams:
+**To combat against the rising threat of bank scams:**

-ScamCentral is an innovative web application that leverages on latest AI technologies to analyse text or conversation images for scam detection, allowing users to interact with the system for real-time updates.
+**ScamCentral** is an innovative web application that leverages on latest AI technologies to analyse text or conversation images for scam detection, allowing users to interact with the system for real-time updates.

 Leveraging on the latest AI technologies to analyse uploaded conversation images or text description for scam detection, offering accurate replies and suggestions to users.
 Using cutting-edge technlogies such as GPT-Vision, GPT-4, the platform extract and analyses conversation flows, converting them into JSON format for further evaluation.

 An innovative scoring system, powered by LangChain Large Language Model (LLM) equipped with a knowledge base will aid in evaluating the scam likelihood, with the integration of a vector databse for enhanced accuracy through similarity search.
 The Large Language Model will provide real-time feedback to users which include crucial information such as AI-determined scam score, explanation and suggestions to prevent being caught in a Scam trap.

 ## 🚀 A Multi-Pronged Approach to Bank Scam Prevention
 ### 1. 🔎 Upload Text Description of Scam
-Users will need to input Scam Source (Phone number, email address, or website URL), Where did you encounter the scam? (e.g. Email, Phone call, SMS ) as well as the Description of Scam.
+Users will need to input Scam Source (Phone number, email address, and website URL), Where did you encounter the scam? (e.g. Email, Phone call, SMS ) as well as the Description of Scam.

 ![Form Input Page](./assets/demo-form-input.png)